reggiebain/course-assistant-bot/README.md

 | What should students bring to the exam according to the instructor? | Cannot answer.
 | How many college credit hours can students earn in the General Physics I course? | Cannot answer. |
 | What is the purpose of edSTEM?                                                   | Cannot answer. |

+Using GPT4, you can notice that generic questions such as "What is programming used for?" can certainly be answered by an LLM without RAG for retrieving context.
+However, any question that requires any specificity whatsoever can't be answered. **Our RAG model is a vast improvement over the baseline!**
 ## Future Work
 #### Open Source vs. Proprietary LLMs, APIs
 There are a number of ways we would like to advance this work.
 The biggest log jam is the use of open source, small models that can be run locally and without high API costs.
 The one proprietary LLM we used was [OpenAIs gpt-4-1106-preview model](https://platform.openai.com/docs/models), a state-of-the-art model that was used for evaluating the responses to the synthetically generated Q&A sets we created in our [evaluation notebook found here](./src/rag-eval.ipynb).
 With additional resources, we would want to use the highest quality LLMs for the tasks of embeddings, Q&A, synthetic Q&A generation, etc that are available as found here on the [Hugging Face Leaderboard](https://huggingface.co/spaces/open-llm-leaderboard/open_llm_leaderboard).